grafana/grafana/docs/sources/developers/http_api/access_control.md

 `GET /api/access-control/users/permissions`

-Lists the permissions of the signed in user.
+Lists the permissions granted to the signed in user.

 #### Required permissions